 Mortgage loans are placed in a nonaccrual status if there are concerns regarding collectability of future payments or the loan is past due, unless the past due loan is well collateralized and in the process of foreclosure.
-To the extent a payment deferral is agreed to with a borrower in response to the COVID-19 pandemic, the impacted loans will not be reported as in a nonaccrual status during the period of deferral.
+To the extent a payment deferral is agreed to with a borrower, in response to the COVID-19 pandemic, the impacted loans generally will not be reported as in a nonaccrual status during the period of deferral.
+A COVID-19 pandemic modified loan is only reported as a nonaccrual asset in the event a borrower declares bankruptcy, the borrower experiences significant credit deterioration such that the Company does not expect to collect all principal and interest due, or the loan was 90 days past due at the onset of the pandemic.
+At June 30, 2020, 1% of the COVID-19 pandemic modified loans were in nonaccrual status.

-Mortgage loans in a nonaccrual status by portfolio segment were as follows at:
+The amortized cost of mortgage loans in a nonaccrual status by portfolio segment were as follows at:

+Commercial Agricultura l Residential Total

+(In millions))

-Com mercial (2) Agı ricultural (2) R esidential (2) Total (2) (In m illions) Amortized cost at December 31, 2019 \$ \$ 21 \$ 37 \$ 58 Amortized cost at March 31, 2020 (1) \$ - \$ 1 \$ 40 \$ 41
+December 31, 2019 \$ \$ 21 \$ 37 \$ 58

+June 30, 2020 (1) \$ \$ 1 \$ 48 \$ 49

-(1) All mortgage loans in nonaccrual status had a related allowance for credit losses.
+(1) The Company had \$8 million of residential mortgage loans in nonaccrual status for which there was no related allowance for credit losses at June 30, 2020.